 Check out this article on the best commercial weed killers if you need to cover a large area or mainly nuisance weeds.

 If it is too late and weeds have already begun to take hold, they should be pulled out when you spot them.
 You can do this by hand or by using a weeding tool.

 You can also use weed killer spray or a homemade version if you don’t like using harsh chemicals on your lawn.

 Alternatively, you can use one of these lawn-safe weed killers and avoid the toxic stuff – which is preferable if you have children or pets.

 This is also an excellent time to tackle any critter problems you might have – so check out the video below for advice on how to get rid of mice and voles in your yard.

 AKA – watering your lawn.

 Water your lawn once or twice a week during days when there is no rain to keep the soil moist up to six inches deep.

-This will make the grass grow strong with deep roots that will survive the drought come the summer.
-Take a look at this article for some tips and tricks on how best to water your lawn.
+It will make the grass grow strong with deep roots that will survive the summer drought.
+Look at this article for some tips and tricks on how best to water your lawn.